chittemvaibhav134/TnwincApp/lambdas/oidc-custom-authorizer/README.md

 cp event.json.sample event.json
 ```

-Then replace the `Authorization` text in that file with the JWT you obtained in the previous step.
+Then replace the `authorizationToken` text in that file with the JWT you obtained in the previous step.

-You will also to replace the `Referer` text with a url that looks like `https://{baseurl}/{clientKey}`.
-This is how the code gets the client key from your request.

 Finally, perform the test: